CIPHERTRACE TERMS AND CONDITIONS

 10.9.
 Force Majeure.
 CT will not be liable for any delay or failure to perform under this Agreement to the extent such delay or failure results from circumstances or causes beyond the reasonable control of CT.

 10.10.
-Modification to Terms and the CipherTrace Service; CT reserves the right to modify these Terms from time to time.
+Modification to Terms and the CipherTrace Service; CT reserves the right to modify these Terms, including the DPA referenced in Section 4.6, from time to time.
 Any such change will become effective upon the earlier of thirty (30) calendar days following the delivery of an email notice to Customer (if applicable) or thirty (30) calendar days following CT’s posting of notice of the changes on CT’s website.
 Such changes will be effective immediately for new Customers.
 CT also reserves the right to modify the CipherTrace Service and/or these Terms at any time without notice.
 If Customer objects to any changes, Customer’s sole recourse will be to cease using the CipherTrace Service, terminate the subscription for a pro-rata refund of any amounts Customer may have pre-paid for the subscription (if any), or not renew the subscription.
 Continued use of the CipherTrace Service following posting of any such changes on CT’s website will indicate Customer’s acknowledgement of such changes and satisfaction with the CipherTrace Service as so modified.
 CT also reserves the right to discontinue the CipherTrace Service at any time without notice.
 CT will not be liable to Customer or any third-party should CT exercise its right to modify or discontinue the CipherTrace Service, except and if otherwise expressly set forth in Section 9.
 Notwithstanding any language to the contrary therein, no additional or conflicting terms or conditions stated in Customer’s Purchase Order or other order documentation will be incorporated into or form any part of this Agreement, and all such terms or conditions will be null.
 In the event that this Agreement are incorporated by reference to any other documentation, and there is a conflict between this Agreement and any Purchase Order or this Agreement, the terms of www.ciphertrace.com/terms shall prevail with regard to the conflicting language.